 - People don’t require external control or threat of punishment in order to apply self-control and self-direction to achieve organisational objectives.

-- Commitment to the objective is in itself part of the reward, not just achieving the goal.
+- Commitment to the objective is part of the reward, not just achieving the goal.

 - People usually accept and often seek responsibility.